HatefDastour/hatefdastour.github.io/_notes/Linear_Algebra/_sources/chapter_06/Complex_Numbers.md

 \end{align*}
 </div>

-The geometric interpretation of the complex conjugate is shown in Figure following figure.
+The geometric interpretation of the complex conjugate:

 <center>
-<iframe src="https://www.geogebra.org/classic/uxsbnzbk?embed" width="800" height="600" allowfullscreen style="border: 1px solid #e4e4e4;border-radius: 4px;" frameborder="0"></iframe>
+<iframe src="https://www.desmos.com/calculator/au25dbys2v?embed" width="500" height="500" style="border: 1px solid #ccc" frameborder=0></iframe>
 </center>

 Some of the properties of the complex conjugate are listed in the following theorem.